ashwin1321/spotify-clone/readme.md

 - Spotify clone using reactJS
 - Static data is used to display cards
 - But, signup and login are functional unlike other feature
+- sign up and login to view UI

 ## Tech Stack